guillermooo/sublime-undocs/source/reference/color_schemes.rst

 Global Settings

 Not associated with any scope.
-These settings affect global visual items in the view.
+These settings affect global visual items in the editing area.

 ``activeGuide``
-   XXX
+   Color of the guide lined up with the caret.
+   Only used if the `indent_guide_options` setting is set to `draw_active`.

 ``background``
    Backgound color of the view.

 ``bracketContentsForeground``
-   Color of bracketed sections of text.
+   Color of bracketed sections of text when the caret is in a bracket section.
+   Only used when the `match_brackets` setting is set to `true`.

 ``bracketContentsOptions``
-   XXX
+   XXX when the caret is in a bracket section.
+   Only used when the `match_brackets` setting is set to `true`.

+   Options: `underline`, `stippled_underline`, `squiggly_underline`.
+   `underline` indicates the text should be drawn using the given color, not just the underline.

 ``bracketsForeground``
-   Foreground color for brackets.
+   Foreground color of the brackets when the caret is next to a bracket.
+   Only used when the `match_brackets` setting is set to `true`.

+``bracketsForeground``
+   Background color of the brackets when the caret is next to a bracket.
+   Only used when the `match_brackets` setting is set to `true`.

 ``bracketsOptions``
    XXX

+   Options: `underline`, `stippled_underline`, `squiggly_underline`.
+   `underline` indicates the text should be drawn using the given color, not just the underline.

 ``caret``
    Color of the caret.

 ``findHighlight``
-   Color of the current search match.
+   Background color of regions matching the current search.

 ``findHighlightForeground``
-   Foreground color of the current search match.
+   Background color of regions matching the current search.

 ``foreground``
    Foreground color for the view.

 ``guide``
-   XXX
+   Color of the guides displayed to mark nesting levels.

 ``gutter``
    Background color of the gutter.